justnat3/lithium/README.md

 ## What is this?

-This is a rust x86_64 kernel that I building purely for fun.
+This is a rust x86_64 kernel that I am building purely for fun.
 Its not really meant to be anything too exciting.
 I have always been quite interested in digging through kernel internals so I decided to make my own for experimentation.